zulip/zulip/docs/production/export-and-import.md

 * Unpack to `/etc/zulip` the `settings.py` and `zulip-secrets.conf` files
   from your backups.

+* If you ran `initialize-database` anyway above, you'll want to run `scripts/setup/postgres-init-db` to drop the initial database first.

 * Restore your database from the backup using `wal-e`.
-If you ran `initialize-database` anyway above, you'll want to run `scripts/setup/postgres-init-db` to drop the initial database first.

 * Reconfigure rabbitmq to use the password from `secrets.conf` by running, as root, `scripts/setup/configure-rabbitmq`.